 If you have a resource-rich family background, you may have been brought up to believe that your privilege is well deserved and it is vital to preserve and protect it at all costs.
 From this mindset, a choice to not hold on to your privilege is seen as a radical and subversive act.

 How some people refer to a partner that is not their primary partner and receives less of a priority in their life.
 The labeling of someone as secondary does not mean that there is less emotional connection and love.
+However it explicitly implies that there is a hierarchy which is worth unpacking and discussing.

 For some, this label can feel demeaning, as if they are ‘less than’.
 For others, it is a convenient distinction that they are not expected to provide their partner with emotional anchoring and support, as they are getting that from their primary partner.